symanticreative/vendure-admin-client/README.md

 ✅ **Modular API Clients** – Import only the parts you need.
 ✅ **Custom Config Support** – API credentials must be set by the consuming project.
 ✅ **Optimized for Next.js & Serverless** – Works seamlessly in modern environments.
+✅ **Singleton Pattern** – Ensures only one client instance exists throughout your application.

 ---